kubernetes-sigs/gateway-api-inference-extension/site-src/guides/getting-started-latest.md

    The following instructions assume you would like to cleanup ALL resources that were created in this quickstart guide.
    Please be careful not to delete resources you'd like to keep.

-   1. Uninstall the InferencePool, InferenceObjective and model server resources
+   1. Uninstall the InferencePool, InferenceObjective and model server resources:

       ```bash
       helm uninstall vllm-llama3-8b-instruct